 As this paper present our preliminary study findings, we discovered several problems in the questionnaire survey.
 The original questionnaire developed with 48 question items, however, many question items need to be eliminated from the analysis because of the statistical problem.
 Moreover, this survey may have limited generalizability because of the single region sample of student used for the survey.
-However, we control our respondents for those who are Twitter user only and most of our respondents are active Twitter users.
-Another limitation of our questionnaire is it designed to investigate one action and retweeting behavior in ordinary situation.
+However, we control our respondents for those who are Twitter user only and most of our questionnaire is it designed to investigate one action and retweeting behavior in ordinary situation.